Sumatran Tiger Fact File

 The Sumatran tiger is the smallest species of tiger.
 Their small size helps them to move through the jungle much easier than the bigger tiger species.

-The coat pattern is made up of orange, black and white species.
+The coat pattern is made up of orange, black and white stripes.
 The stripes of the Sumatran tiger are much closer together than in other tiger species which helps them with camouflage.
 The habitat that the tiger usually lives in has tall grass which means with the stripes the tiger is able to blend in.
-They have large strong front paws with five toes and sharp claws which can be pulled inside while they walk which helps to keep them sharp.
-The paws are webbed which help them to be very fast swimmers.

 The average length and weight of a male Sumatran tiger is 2.4 metres (8 feet) and 120 kilograms (265 pounds).
-While the average length and weight of a female Sumatran tiger is 2.2 metres (7 feet) and 90 kilograms (200 pounds).
+While an average female Sumatran tiger measures 2.2 metres (7 feet) and weighs 90 kilograms (200 pounds).

 At the shoulder they stand 75cm (29.5in) tall.

 They are slow and patient hunters and will often stalk their prey for 20 to 30 minutes before making a move.
 They attack from the side or the back when the prey is in close range using their large teeth and strong jaws to suffocate it.

 The Sumatran tiger will make a kill about once or twice a week and eat as much of the prey as they can.
 They will then use their paws to cover the leftover prey with grass and dirt so that it is hidden.
 The tiger will then come back to the prey over the next couple of days to snack on the leftovers.

 Show it with our range of products featuring an illustrated tiger.
 All items can be viewed on our gearbubble store.
 Click the link below.
 Purchases help keep our content free to access.